-If you’ve ever knelt down to tie your shoe or seen someone propose on bended knee, you’re familiar with a lunge.
-A lunge is a single-leg bodyweight exercise that works your hips, glutes, quads, hamstrings, core, and the hard-to-reach muscles of the inner thigh.
+If you’ve ever knelt down to tie your shoe or seen someone propose on a bended knee, you’re familiar with the lunge.
+A lunge is a single-leg bodyweight exercise that works your hips, glutes, quads, hamstrings, and core and the hard-to-reach muscles of your inner thighs.

 Ready to take the lunge?
 Master the move by following the steps below from personal trainer Greg Nieratka.
 Then keep reading to learn how to fix common mistakes and try some variations.

 1. Stand tall with feet hip-width apart.
-Engage core.
+Engage your core.

-2. Take a big step forward with right leg and start to shift weight forward so heel hits the floor first.
+2. Take a big step forward with right leg.
+Start to shift your weight forward so heel hits the floor first.

-3. Lower body until right thigh is parallel to floor and right shin is vertical (it's okay if knee shifts forward a little as long as it doesn’t go past right toe).
-If mobility allows, lightly tap left knee to ground while keeping weight in right heel.
+3. Lower your body until right thigh is parallel to the floor and right shin is vertical.
+It’s OK if knee shifts forward a little as long as it doesn’t go past right toe.
+If mobility allows, lightly tap left knee to the floor while keeping weight in right heel.